 Centerpin Fishing For Trout – A Guides Perspective

-Centerpin fishing is an effective way to catch trout on most rivers and it’s a fun way to fish.
+Centerpin fishing is an effective way to catch trout on most rivers, and is a fun way to fish.
 Since trout are much smaller and you will likely be fishing smaller rivers, downsizing and making some adjustments to your presentation can make it even more effective and more fun.

-Centerpin fishing is basically just float fishing except that you use a Centerpin reel to do it.
+- Reel: Centerpin fishing is basically float fishing, except that you use a Centerpin reel to do it.
+A Centerpin reel is a large round reel, similar to a fly reel, but it has no drag.

 The biggest issue I have with centerpinning for trout is the size of the trout compared to the size of most Centerpin rods and reels.